lionleaf/dwitter/README.md

 * `make run` runs the server.
 Use `make serve` instead if you're working inside a VM with port forwarding.
 (0.0.0.0:8000)
 * Go to [http://localhost:8000/admin/sites/](http://localhost:8000/admin/sites/) and log in with admin account created above.
 * Click on the one entry, and change both `domain name` and `display name` to localhost:8000.
 * Make sure http://dweet.localhost:8000/ returns a django error.
-May not work in Firefox.
+May not work in Firefox, see fix below

+## Local development on Firefox

+If the dweets don't load on Firefox while devloping, you might need to set the 'network.dns.localDomains' string to 'dweet.localhost'.
+The option can be found by going to about:config.
+Note; this is only for Firefox when developing locally.

 ## Other commands
 * `make migrations`